 In this regard, many homes are still partially standing, and with eight of these linked by passages to protect occupants from the elements, there is enough evidence to suggest Neolithic minds were a lot more advanced than was originally thought.

-The Acropolis is perhaps one of the most famous landmarks and visited historical sites in Europe.
+The Acropolis is perhaps one of the most visited and famous landmarks in Europe.
 Overlooking Athens, the remains of an ancient city stand on a rocky outcrop and pose an enchanting sight to the visitor upon first sight.

 A UNESCO World Heritage Site with a history dating back to the 5th century B.C., the Acropolis has no less than twenty-one archaeological remains, including temples that were constructed by famous architects during that same time.

 After successfully defeating the Persians, the ancient Greeks constructed the Acropolis during a period of world leadership that saw them flourish and become exceptional artists and builders.

 Today, the imposing Acropolis stands proudly above the city of Athens, as it has for many thousands of years.
 Built as a tribute and monument to the arts, the mind, and politics, the Acropolis may be an ancient city, but this architectural masterpiece is still a sight to behold.

 Early evidence suggests that the Ancient Theatre of Epidaurus was constructed in 532 B.C. and could seat as many as 14,000 people.
 Playing host to drama, music, and singing, the theater has an orchestra, auditorium, and a staging building, showing that the Greeks were sophisticated people.